 In 2010, 2014 and 2017, the Municipal Area experienced significant job losses owing to periods of poor economic performance, low commodity prices, higher consumer prices, lower investment levels, household dependency on credit and policy uncertainty.
 A total of 529 jobs were shed in 2010, 166 were shed in 2014 and 243 were shed in 2017 in the municipal area, with low-skilled workers being significantly affected.
 While net employment improved for skilled and semi-skilled workers in 2011, low-skilled workers experienced a net decline in 2011 (145 jobs).
 Despite the contracting GDPR, the municipal area showed resilience in 2018 and 2019, creating 183 skilled, 134 semi-skilled and 330 low-skilled jobs, with a total of 647 jobs.
 However, COVID-19 is estimated to have impacted the municipal area severely owing to financial pressure.
 It is estimated that 1 024 jobs were lost in 2020, with an estimated 563 low-skilled workers losing their jobs.
 The economic pressure caused by the job losses will put pressure on households to pay for basic services, meaning that the Municipality will have pressure from increased demand for free basic services.
 As demonstrated in the following figure, most formally employed workers in the Bergrivier Municipal Area were low-skilled in 2019.
 Low-skilled workers were concentrated in the agriculture sector and the community services sector, accounting for 75.6 % and 68.7 % of the sector's total employment respectively.
-Since the agriculture sector is predominantly composed of low-skilled work, the sector is vulnerable to economic shocks, which may increase poverty levels if the workers in the agriculture sector are not upskilled.
+Since the agriculture sector is predominantly composed of low-skilled work, the sector are not upskilled.